 *Sponsored by Vermont Department of Health Division of Alcohol & Drug Abuse Programs

-The Vermont Secretary of State’s Office of Professional Regulation (OPR) is responsible for certification and licensure of Apprentice Addiction Professionals (AAP), Certified Alcohol and Drug Abuse Counselors (CADC), and Licensed Alcohol and Drug Abuse Counselors (LADC).
+The Vermont Secretary of State’s Office of Professional Regulation (OPR) is responsible for certification and licensure of Apprentice Addiction Professionals (AAP), Certified Alcohol and Drug Counselors (CADC), and Licensed Alcohol and Drug Counselors (LADC).

 Competency standards for substance abuse prevention practitioners are established by the International Certification & Reciprocity Consortium (IC&RC).
 For practitioners interested in becoming a Certified Prevention Specialist (CPS) contact the New Hampshire Prevention Certification Board.